cauesmelo/canvas-retro-arcade/README.md

 # :warning: To do

-- Isolate draw methods into gameScreen class.
+- Isolate draw methods into `gameScreen` class.
 - Minify bundle size.
 - Create flag to display FPS.
 - Enable full screen mode.
-- In TicTacToe, replace "X" and "O" sprites to native drawing methods.
+- In TicTacToe, replace `X` and `O` sprites to native drawing methods.
 - In TicTacToe, force AI to make mistakes so that the human can win sometimes.
 - Create more powerful writing methods in `gameScreen`.
 - Rework Breakout hitbox.
 - Add delay after death on Corona Invaders.
+- Add support for mobile.